geekiam/website/static/posts/what-is-git.md

 * data integrity
 * support for distributed team workflows

 Git was created by Linus Torvalds in 2005 for development of the Linux kernel, with other kernel developers contributing to its initial development.
+Since 2005,Git has evolved and matured to be amazingly fast and efficient with an incredible branching system that enables non-linear development.

- Since 2005, Junio Hamano has been the core maintainer.
-As with most other distributed version-control systems, and unlike most client–server systems, every Git directory on every computer is a full-fledged repository with complete history and full version-tracking abilities, independent of network access or a central server..
+Git is distributed version-control systems, and every Git directory on every computer is a full-fledged repository with complete history and full version-tracking abilities, independent of network access or a central server.